All our coaches are DBS checked.

 With my daughter coming along to watch me play matches she was quickly building up an interest for the sport and wanted to be able to play too.
 I was aware my niece played locally and enjoyed the training sessions and games with the club, so I knew my daughter would feel at ease with her presence.
 After a little chat we went along to a training session and since then we haven’t looked back.

-With my netball background I was asked by the committee to become a coach of the younger girls and now I’m working towards my level 2 coaching qualification.
-Coaching the Cubs is great!
+With my netball background I was asked by the committee to become a coach of the younger girls and I achieved my level 2 coaching qualification last year.
+Coaching the Claws is great!
 I look forward to seeing the children and watching them develop life time skills that hopefully one day they will look back on and say “Jo taught me that!”.

 Whiskers Team Manager and Coach